Ajyy/ajyy.github.io/_pages/about.md

 # 📖 Educations
-- *2022.09 - now*, Ph.D., the Chinese University of Hong Kong (Shenzhen).
+- *2022.09 - now*, Ph.D., the Chinese University of Hong Kong, Shenzhen.
 - *2024.01 - now*, Visiting Student, National University of Singapore.
 - *2016.09 - 2020.06*, B.Eng, Southern University of Science and Technology.
 - *2018.09 - 2019.05*, Visiting Student, the University of Edinburgh.